-695 SPECIAL TOPICS: BIOLOGY 1-3 credits (May be repeated) Prerequisite: permission.
+1-3 credits (May be repeated) Prerequisite: permission.
 Special courses offered once or only occasionally in areas where no formal course exists.

+697.8 BIOLOGY COLLOQUIUM

-697,8 BIOLOGY COLLOQUIUM (May be repeated) Prerequisite; permission, Attendance at all departmental seminars and presentation of seminar based on original research.
+1 credit each (May be repeated) Prerequisite: permission.
+Attendance at all departmental seminars and presentation of seminar based on original research.
 Required of all thesis option students who shall present their thesis research.

-699 MASTER'S RESEARCH 1-6 credits (May be repeated) A minimum of six credits is required for thesis option student.
+699 MASTER'S RESEARCH

+1-6 credits (May be repeated) A minimum of six credits is required for thesis option student.